Bight of Biafra: Geography

-A 1710 map indicates that the region known as "Biafra" (Biafra) was located in present-day Cameroon.
+A 1710 map indicates that the region known as "Biafar" was located in present-day Cameroon.

 The Bight of Biafra extends east from the River Delta of the Niger in the north until it reaches Cape Lopez in Gabon.
 Besides the Niger River, other rivers reaching the bay are the Cross River, Calabar River, Ndian, Wouri, Sanaga, Nyong River, Ntem, Mbia, Mbini, Muni and Komo River.